nfroze/Project-6-AI-Chrome-Extension/README.md

 1. Download this repo
 2. Chrome → Extensions → Developer mode ON
 3. Load unpacked → Select the `extension` folder
-4. Go roast some LinkedIn posts
+4. Go analyze some LinkedIn posts

 ## Tech Stack

 - **Frontend**: Vanilla JS Chrome Extension
 - **Backend**: Express.js on Vercel
 - **AI**: Claude 3.5 Sonnet (Anthropic)
-- **Architecture**: Extension → Vercel → Claude API → Savage roast
+- **Architecture**: Extension → Vercel → Claude API → Quality analysis

 ## The $5 Challenge 🔥

 Using my personal API budget.
 Once it burns out, the extension dies.

-Let's see how fast the internet can kill $5!
+Let's see how fast the internet can analyze $5 worth of posts!

 ## Privacy